-Can I use WordPress to create my business?
+Can I use WordPress to create my eCommerce site?

 WordPress is a great platform.
 I’ve always liked it and I have suggested many of my friends who were in need of a website to use WordPress.
 Indeed, WordPress is a very robust service that you can use to personalize your website into anything you want.
 You can say that WordPress is very versatile.